typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ![](/images/gc-user-password.png)

 To log into the Graql console, simply type `graql console`.
-After entering the user credentials (user: grakn, password: the one from Google console) you are free to interact with Grakn via the Graql terminal.
-Succesful login attempt shall look like this:
+After entering the user credentials (user: grakn, password: the one from the Google console) you are free to interact with Grakn via the Graql terminal.
+Successful login attempt shall look like this:

 ![](/images/gc-graql-console.png)

 A summary of available commands can be found [here](http://dev.grakn.ai/docs/get-started/graql-console).

 #### Accessing the Grakn console
-The Grakn console can be accessed similarly to graql console by typing `grakn console start` and providing the user credentials.
+The Grakn console can be accessed similarly to Graql console by typing `grakn console start` and providing the user credentials.
 Successful login will look like this:

 ![](/images/gc-grakn-console.png)

-Provided you log in as user with`admin` privileges, Grakn console allows to perform the following actions:
+Provided you log in as user with `admin` privileges, Grakn console allows you to perform the following actions:

 * create a new user:

 `CREATE USER username WITH PASSWORD userpassword WITH ROLE admin`

-* update existing user's password
+* update an existing user's password

 `UPDATE username WITH PASSWORD newpassword`

-* retrieve all the users present:
+* retrieve all of the users present:

 `LIST USERS`